Psoriasis quick guide

 Are you one of the 1.6 million Australians living with psoriasis?
 Perhaps you know someone with psoriasis and you’d like to know more about it.

-Our quick guide to psoriasis is designed to provide an overview of this autoimmune skin condition, the current treatment options and the impacts on mental health.
+Our quick guide to psoriasis is designed to provide an overview of this autoimmune skin condition and the impacts it can have on your life.

 Psoriasis is known for symptoms you see on the skin, but this condition runs deeper than that.
 It is an autoimmune disease that occurs when the immune system starts attacking healthy cells — usually skin cells — instead of targeting foreign bodies like bacteria and viruses.